quasarframework/quasar-ui-qcalendar/docs/src/pages/help/migration-guide.md

 > The information below is by no means an exhaustive list of changes and new functionality.
 If you see something that has been missed, please PR or let us know.
 Also check the [Changelog](/latest-news/changelog) page for ungoing updates.

-## QCalendar v4.0.0 Alpha
+## QCalendar v4.0.0 (Alpha/Beta)
-Welcome to the QCalendar v4.0.0 Alpha release.
+Welcome to the QCalendar v4.0.0 release.

 With this update comes a lot of changes, with over 90% of QCalendar being rewritten.
 Please read below to understand these changes and how they will affect your upgrading.